Streamer subsystem

 clk- control-side logic, ingress buffering, decode path, register programmingstreamer_clk- trigger evaluation, output pacing, output-valid/strobe timing

-The main reset crossing is streamer_rst, which is synchronized from the top-level reset signal into streamer_clk.
+The main reset crossing is streamer_rst, which is synchronized from the top-level reset and the

 For the broader system clock tree and ownership model, see clock_domain.md.